Clarifai/old-docs/portal-guide/model/model-types.md

 Example use case:

+A security company wants to use face verification as part of their two-factor identification system.
+They would begin by using Clarifai's face embedding model, and then training this model to recognize the identities of permitted individuals.
+They would simply upload images of the people that want to identify, add individual names as concepts, and train the new model using a *Context-Based Classifier*.

 ### Deep Trained Models

 Use deep trained models when you are working with highly specialized data, or you want to push the accuracy of your model to its limits for a specific use case.
 Deep training builds a custom neural network for your application from the ground-up.
 This means that your model can become an expert in recognizing the unique set of visual features that is important in your data set.

+Example use case:

+A radiology laboratory is training a model to detect COVID-19 in patients based on their chest x-rays.
+They need to push model accuracy to its absolute limit to reduce false positives.
+Their dataset is also highly specialized and technical in nature.
+They would typically choose to a deep trained model to get the best results.

 ## Models that modify, connect or extend other models